The-Hybrid-Atelier/siloseam/characterization/README.md

 ## Rig
 We designed and used this object for our testing process.
-Some time fabrication process can have issues such as air bubbles which can weaken the bladder and cause erruption.
-To make sure we have a fully functional bladder we do need to test them after fabrication process is over.
+Some time fabrication process can have issues such as air bubbles which can weaken the bladder and cause eruption.
+To make sure we have a fully functional bladder we do need to test them after the fabrication process is over.
 We can insert an air tube inside the bladder and use this Rig to hold the tube in a steady position while you can inject air into the bladder from the other side of the tube.
-For injecting air we used a air brush machine and we set it on 10-20 PSI.
+For injecting air we used an airbrush machine and we set it on 10-20 PSI.
+You can find the link to the rig object design files in thingiverse here.
+(ADD LINK)

-* You can go back to the Characterization design files in Thingerverse through [here](https://www.thingiverse.com/thing:4283808/files)
+* You can go back to the Characterization design files in Thingerverse through [here](https://www.thingiverse.com/thing:4283808/files).